coin-or/coin-or.github.io/pages/developer/developer_introduction.md

 ### Developing a feature

 Development of new features should be done, if at all possible in a "feature branch."
-THis can be done in one of two ways.
-Either fork the remote repository on Github into your own personal Github account and develop the feature there (this is somewhat preferred) or, if you are main developer, develop it in a separate branch in the main repo.
+This can be done in one of two ways.
+Either fork the remote repository on GitHub into your own personal GitHub account and develop the feature there (this is somewhat preferred) or, if you are main developer, develop it in a separate branch in the main repo.
 ```